oVirt/ovirt-site/source/feature/aggregate-qos.html.md

 *   [WiP] mockups to follow.

-#### Open Issue - profiles

-2 options:
+#### Profiles

-         1) Aggregate profiles: 'vnic_profiles' to change to 'profiles', and include a type field (sparse matrix).
+Aggregate profiles: 'vnic_profiles' to change to 'profiles', and include a type field (sparse matrix).
+Same solution as for QoS, reuse all vnicProfiles flows/tests and stability.
+If will need it, Separating the table is easy.
-         2) Separate flow for each profile.

-Currently I'm going on #1 unless justified objections will arise.
-I perfectly aware of all the implications (even 'permission' wise).
-There is no need for separate flows (#2), needs just renaming and adding type to each flow (probably permissions will need some thinking, but IMO nothing's serious). will update the wiki once it gets resolved.

 <Category:Feature> <Category:SLA>